ruiwang666/666/README.md

 @copyright statement: The code in this project is written by Rui Wang, currently postgraduate student at HKUST supervised by professor Jimmy Fung.
 The usage of the code is only for scientific research.
 Your acknowledgement or citation of this code is much appreciated.

+# Acknowledgment
+We thank the HKO for providing the observational radar products.
+This work is supported by AoE/E-603/18 and the National Air Pollution Control Program of the National Key Research & Development Plan 2018YFC0213902.